FAQ

 Do you accept insurance?

-At this time for other PPO / Out of Network coverage, we take payment from the patient at the time of service and provide the patient with a receipt which includes required codes for insurance reimbursement purposes.
+For other PPO insurance policies, we provide SuperBills (Detailed Receipts) which our patients submit to their insurance companies for reimbursement.
+In these situations, we take payment from the patient at the time of service and provide the patient with a SuperBill (detailed receipt) which includes required codes for insurance reimbursement purposes.

 What should I wear?

-You need comfortable clothing.
+Wear comfortable clothing.
 The goal is to relax while you are here.
-So, wear clothes that make you feel relaxed.

 Most of the areas I access are from the knees down and the elbows down, and sometimes the lower back.
-We provide blankets/sheets for draping if your choice is to use them.
+We provide blankets/sheets for draping if needed.

 What is your training?